iPhone Not Sending Pictures to Android? (Try This Fix First!)

 If the carrier updates didn’t solve the problem, you’re going to try resetting your network settings.

-Next, you’re going to reset the network settings on your iPhone.
-Keep in mind by doing this you will reset your Wi-Fi networks and passwords, cellular settings, and VPN.
+Still having problems sending pictures from iPhone to Android?
+As a last resort, you should reset the network settings on your iPhone.
+This will reset your Wi-Fi networks, passwords, cellular settings, and VPN.

 Reset network settings on an iPhone